sysdiglabs/terraform-provider-sysdig/website/docs/d/secure_trusted_cloud_identity.md

 * `azure_service_principal_id` - If `identity` contains credentials for an Azure Service Principal, this attribute contains the service principal's ID. `cloud_provider` must be equal to `azure`.

+* `gov_identity` - Sysdig's identity for regulatory workloads (User/Role/etc) that should be used to create a trust relationship allowing Sysdig access to your regulated cloud account.
+Currently supported on `aws`.

+* `aws_gov_account_id` - If `gov_identity` is an AWS GOV IAM Role ARN, this attribute contains the AWS GOV Account ID to which the ARN belongs, otherwise it contains the empty string.
+Currently supported on `aws`.

+* `aws_gov_role_name` - If `gov_identity` is a AWS GOV IAM Role ARN, this attribute contains the name of the GOV role, otherwise it contains the empty string.
+Currently supported on `aws`.